Dr. med. Dirk Manski

 Indications for Internal Urethrotomy

-Internal urethrotomy is the first therapeutic option to treat short urethral strictures without pronounced scarring.
+Internal urethrotomy is the first therapeutic option for short urethral strictures without pronounced scarring.

 Contraindications to internal urethrotomy